puppetlabs/puppetlabs-inifile/README.markdown

 ##### `indent_char`

 Designates the character (or string) to indent newly created settings.
-This does not affect settings that already exist in the file, even if they are changed.
+This does not affect settings that already exist in the file, even if they change.

 Default value: " ".

 ##### `indent_width`

 Designates the number of `indent_char` with which to indent newly inserted settings.
 If this is not defined, the indentation is automatically computed from existing settings in the section, or if the section does not yet exist, no indent is made.
-This does not affect settings that already exist in the file, even if they are changed.
+This does not affect settings that already exist in the file, even if they change.

 ##### `refreshonly`

-A Boolean to indicate whether or not the value associated with the setting should be updated if this resource is only part of a refresh event.
+A Boolean to indicate whether the value associated with the setting should be updated, if this resource is only part of a refresh event.

 Default value: `false`.